AShifter/WaterBot/README.md

 This bot was written for Node.JS v8.9.4 LTS and assumes that you have it installed.
 All required packages are included, so simply navigate to the folder where ``bot.js`` is located, and run ``node bot.js`` to start it up.
 If configured correctly, WaterBot Mini should start working but will not give any console feedback.

 ## Writing new modules
 WaterBot Mini is modular - this means that you can write "modules" for it, and place them in ``/commands/`` to load them automatically.
-Though the command loader is very much based on WaterBot 2.0, it has been extremely minimized. **It is not forgiving, what-so-ever.** if you do something wrong, things WILL break and we won't tell you what did. *If you thought I was joking with WaterBot, just give this a try.* With that out of the way, here's how you do it:
+Though the command loader is very much based on WaterBot 2.0, but it has been extremely minimized. **It is not forgiving, what-so-ever.** if you do something wrong, things WILL break and we won't tell you what did. *If you thought I was joking with WaterBot, just give this a try.* With that out of the way, here's how you do it:

 Create a new file or drag-and-drop an existing PJS public command module into ``/commands/``.
 If you're creating a new file, here's a template to get you started: